ConsumerDataStandardsAustralia/standards-maintenance/reviews/2021-05/analysis/analysis-fapi-part1-20210614.md

 ## Trust Authority (CDR Register)
 * &sect; 7.7.: **Data Holder Registration** Organizations who need to support multiple "brands" with individual authorization endpoints from a single Authorization Server deployment shall use a separate `issuer` per brand.

+**Note:** Although this does not require the AS to return scopes when receiving a call via the backchannel from an integrity protected request, per section 5.1 of RFC6749 (https://datatracker.ietf.org/doc/html/rfc6749#section-5.1) the scope value is only “OPTIONAL, if identical to the scope requested by the client; otherwise, REQUIRED.“ suggesting that at the very least the AS return the granted scopes where they differ to what was requested.
+In this situation, clients also need to test the absence of the scopes in the response inferring _all_ scopes requested were granted.
+There is clearly an onus on the DH to only grant the client the scopes that it supports and not additional scopes it doesn't support.
+With the phasing of obligations in the ecosystem creates something of an undefined behaviour.

+For this reason, it is probably worth the CDS explicitly requiring the scopes be returned because this removes ambiguity for clients without having to have conditional logic.
+The DH can be directed to only respond with scopes that it currently supports per phasing obligations.

+**Note 2:** This is no longer an issue when RAR (Rich Authorisation Requests) and Grant Management are supported per FAPI 2.0 because the client has a reliable way to get _all_ of the details of the authorisation from the AS including scopes and other rich authorisation details

+**Note 3:** The DSB has an open DP on participant capability discovery that is intended to better support clients discovering obligations and capabilities of the DHs (e.g. phasing obligations).
+This is not OIDD metadata but instead intends to describe specific capabilities and functionalities of the DH.
+By introducing this, clients would have a mechanism to ascertain when a DH supports future obligations and can update authorisation requests when new scopes become available (contingent on the consumer's consent).

 ## Conformance Testing

 - &sect; 5.2.2 (15)